 By doing the same task repeatedly, boredom can occur.
 Ultimately, this leads to a lack of attention to detail.

 Bad habits do not necessarily lead to consequences, but they can allow an individual to believe that nothing can happen in the future.
-This behavior usually leads to overconfidence in the end.
+This behavior usually leads to overconfidence at the end.

 Similar to a routine, doing the same task repeatedly for a long time can lead the brain to get comfortable, making them not pay attention to any risks that may arise.